riscvarchive/ISA_Formal_Spec_Public_Review/Sail.md

 user-level specification](https://github.com/riscv/riscv-isa-manual/releases/tag/draft-20181227-c6741cb)), which is one of the reference models used in the development of the RISC-V concurrency architecture; this is part of our [RMEM](http://www.cl.cam.ac.uk/users/pes20/rmem) tool.
+It is also integrated with the RISC-V axiomatic concurrency model as part of our [isla-axiomatic](https://isla-axiomatic.cl.cam.ac.uk/) tool.

 ## Current treatment of floating-point

-The Sail RISC-V model does not currently support floating point.
+The Sail RISC-V model supports floating point for the generated C emulator, using the Softfloat library; it does not currently support floating point for the theorem-prover targets.
-We plan to add this over the next few months, at least for some of the Sail emulator and theorem-prover targets.

 ## Current capabilities (what the specification and associated tooling generates and enables)